ghc-proposals/ghc-proposals/proposals/0000-top-level-signatures.rst

 of constructs.
 For implicitly-declared identifiers, there is sometimes little or no flexibility around these choices.
 By allowing a top-level signature, we can override the defaults.

-Along with providing the ability to write the examples above, this feature would subsume `#129`_, which proposes mechanisms for allowing visible type application to instantiate overloaded literals, as in ``3 @Int``.
+Along with providing the ability to write the examples above, this feature would subsume (the rejected) `#129`_, which proposes mechanisms for allowing visible type application to instantiate overloaded literals, as in ``3 @Int``.
 Here is how::

   class Num a where
-    fromInteger :: Integer -> a
-  fromInteger :: Integer -> forall a.
+    toplevel fromInteger :: Integer -> forall a.
 Num a => a

 In `#129`_, it is explained that the problem is that ``3`` expands to ``fromInteger 3``.
 Thus, ``3 @Int`` would expand to ``fromInteger 3 @Int``.
 Sadly, this last expression is ill-typed with